huynguy-db/arcion-docs/content/docs/source-setup/Postgresql.md

     ```SQL
     GRANT USAGE ON SCHEMA "<schema>" TO <username>;
-    ```

-    ```sql
-    GRANT
-    SELECT
-    ON ALL TABLES IN SCHEMA "<schema>" TO <username>;
+    GRANT SELECT ON ALL TABLES IN SCHEMA "<schema>" TO <username>;
-    ```

-    ```SQL
     ALTER ROLE <username> WITH REPLICATION;
     ```

 ## II.
-Setup PostgreSQL for Replication
+Set up PostgreSQL for Replication

-1. Edit postgresql.conf:
+1. Open the PostgreSQL configuration file `postgresql.conf`:

    ```BASH
    vi $PGDATA/postgresql.conf
    ```

-2. Change the parameters below as follows:
+2. Change the following parameters:

-    ```Xorg
+    ```
     wal_level = logical
     max_replication_slots = 1 #Can be increased if more slots need to be created
     ```

-3. To perform log consumption for CDC replication from the PostgreSQL server, you must either use the test_decoding plugin that is by default installed in PostgreSQL or you must install the logical decoding plugin wal2json
+3. To perform log consumption for CDC replication from the PostgreSQL server, you must do either of the following:

-    **Instructions for using wal2json**
+    - Use the `test_decoding` plugin that is by default installed in PostgreSQL.
-    1. Install the wal2json plugin with the steps from the following link: https://github.com/eulerto/wal2json/blob/master/README.md
+    - Install the logical decoding plugin `wal2json`.

+    See the following two sections for instructions on how to set up these plugins.

+    ### Instructions for using `wal2json`
+    1. Follow the instructions in [the `wal2json` project README](https://github.com/eulerto/wal2json/blob/master/README.md) to Install the `wal2json` plugin.

-    2. Create a logical replication slot for the given catalog to be replicated with the following SQL:
+    2. Create a logical replication slot for the catalog to be replicated with the following SQL:

         ```SQL
         SELECT 'init' FROM pg_create_logical_replication_slot('<replication_slot_name>', 'wal2json');
         ```